anaston/cca_pls_toolkit/documentation/docs/full_demo.md

 In the following, we will outline a complete demonstration of how to install the CCA/PLS toolkit, and generate some of the results that are presented in the accompanying tutorial paper (Mihalik et al., in review).
 Computation time on a single machine is about 1-3 hours.

-For more details, please see the in-depth online or PDF documentation of the toolkit available at https://github.com/anaston/cca_pls_toolkit
+For more details, please see the in-depth online documentation of the toolkit available at https://anaston.github.io/cca_pls_toolkit/.

 ## Installation and prerequisites